Stamkos gets 500th goal in hat trick, Lightning beat Canucks - WHIZ News

 Stamkos sent his third goal of the night — and 21st of the season — into the empty net with 1:22 left.

-Hughes cut the Lightning lead to 4-2 after Stamkos was called for tripping midway through the third.
+Hughes cut the Lightning lead to 4-2 after Stamkos was called for tripping midway through the third period.

 The defenseman muscled his way to the front of the net and forced a backhanded shot up and over Elliott for his fourth goal of the season at the 9:10 mark.